umeshror/iotflow-distributed-system/README.md

-# IoTFlow — Distributed IoT Event Processing System
+# IoTFlow — Distributed Event Processing for Unreliable Environments

-> **IoT environments are unreliable — devices disconnect, messages duplicate, and networks fail.**
+> **IoT environments are inherently unreliable — devices disconnect, messages duplicate, and networks fail.**
-> IoTFlow is a **high-scale distributed event processing system** designed to handle these challenges with fault-tolerant ingestion, retry mechanisms, and scalable streaming.
+> IoTFlow is a **high-throughput, fault-tolerant reference architecture** designed to handle 50,000+ events/sec with linear scalability and effectively-once processing guarantees.

-> ⚡ This project is a **system design case study and production-grade reference architecture**, not just a demo.
+> ⚡ This project serves as a **production-grade system design case study** for building resilient distributed pipelines using Clean Architecture and Event Streaming.

 ---